intuitymedialab/kopernikus/Hardware/README.md

 **!
 The UpBoard takes 5V MAXIMUM !**

-*I managed to fry one of our boards by accidentally giving it 12V from our lab bench power supply...not good, believe me.*
+*I managed to fry one of our boards by accidentally giving it 12V from our lab bench power supply...oops, not good, believe me.*

 Eventhough the powerbank has a 5V output, it can't deliver enough current for the UpBoard to boot properly.
 Thus we used a cheap step down buck converter, capable of delivering up to 12 A (not the small LM2596 ones), set to 5V.